Connect with others who understand.

 Other Potential Causes

 Toe peeling is common in other skin conditions.
-For example, tinea pedis, also known as ringworm of the foot — or, more commonly, athlete’s foot — can cause the skin to peel between the toes.
+For example, tinea pedis, also known as athlete’s foot, can cause the skin to peel between the toes.
 Athlete’s foot is a type of fungal skin infection.
-It can result from wearing closed shoes, having damp feet for extended periods of time, sweating profusely, or developing minor injuries to your skin or nails.
+It can result from wearing closed shoes, having damp feet for extended periods of time, sweating a lot, or developing minor injuries to your skin or nails.

 Aside from peeling of skin between toes, symptoms of athlete’s foot include: